Rules, regulations, recommendations, details and joining instructions

 You will need a stable internet connection to play.
 If you disconnect and lose time or the game that is unfortunate but nothing can and will be done on our side.

 It is your responsibility to ensure that the correct people are in your club and that no imposter plays deliberately or by accident in your team match.
-If they do, whatever the result is will have to stand, whilst respecting all other tournament rules.
+If they do, whatever the result is will have to stand, alongside accordance to all other tournament rules.

 Glitches: These may happen, unfortunately nothing can be done about them in the event so whatever Chess.com says the result is, the result is.
 Apologies in advance if this happens to you.
 You cannot explore other sections of the Chess.com website during your games.

-The only exception for this is if a server upgrade/crash takes place affecting both teams stopping the game.
-Then, either the teams can agree to a draw or a full replay.
-If not, the tournament director will adjudicate the score.
+The only exception for this is if a server upgrade or crash takes place affecting both teams stopping the game or preventing it from taking place.
+The teams can agree to a 4-4 draw, or the Tournament Director will mandate and arrange a full replay between the teams (but not the exact players) within 7 days.

 If there are problems it is recommended to refresh the page.
 This usually happens if you play your second game as white after the first move, you may need to refresh page and make move again.